mmitk/image_resampler/README.md

 This toolkit allows you to resample a directory containing an imbalanced image dataset using resampling strategies from imbalanced-learn (https://imbalanced-learn.readthedocs.io/en/stable/index.html "Imbalanced-learn Homepage")

+Leverages both imbalanced-learn and opencv-python to create a resampled balanced image dataset from an imbalanced image dataset to help with machine learning and deep learning.

 # Usage:

 Imbalanced learn resamplers can be accessed via imblearn directly (ClusterCentroids strategy is used as example):